likicv/usysml-test-cases/README.md

 SysML v2 is the next generation of the OMG Systems Modeling Language (SysML) that is currently under development.
 The objective of SysML v2 to enable more effective model-based systems engineering (MBSE).
-SysML v2 development is governed by the SysML v2 Submission Team (SST), a distributed team of individuals from industry, academia and government organizations.
 The uSysML (‘micro SysML’) project is an approach to the development of SysML v2 test cases based on the decomposability of SysML v2.
 The objective of this work is (1) to generate issues that may require consideration, clarification, or strengthening of the SysML v2 specification; and (2) to assist the wider MBSE community in the implementation of the SysML v2 specification.